va3c/RvtVa3c/README.md

 - The .NET assembly DLL RvtVa3c.dll
 - The add-in manifest RvtVa3c.addin

-In order to generate the DLL, you download and compile:
+In order to generate the DLL, you download and compile the Visual Studio solution:

 - Download the git directory RvtVa3c-gh-pages.
 - Open the solution file RvtVa3c.sln in Visual Studio 2012 or later.